zcapper/atreyu-backtrader-api/README.md

 Edits by Joseph Luce
 ============
 I've forked the original repo inorder to accommodate my own needs as well as the original repo may not be supported anymore.
 I've fixed a few bugs that were introduced as the TWS API continues to update.
+As of now,this repo works with TWS API v9.72+.

 Introduction
 ============